The Gospel for Every Enneagram (GHFC Elective: Lesson 1)

 If I had to summarize what it means to be in communion with God, I’d say it’s having a growing faith, that is put to work in all circumstances.
 And up until somewhat recently, my faith was only working in my quiet times with God and not so much the rest of the day.

-There was some sort of disconnect, and I noticed this and asked God, “Lord, my faith doesn’t seem to be making motherhood any easier.
+There was a disconnect between my quiet times with God and how I lived my life.
+So I asked God, “Lord, my faith doesn’t seem to be making motherhood any easier.
 Isn’t my faith supposed to help me enjoy life more?
 What am I missing?”

 And then my aunt, Terri Taylor, invited me to an Enneagram Seminar and things began to come into the light.
 The dark part of my heart began to come into the light.